wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XLII.

-Assault on Fort Erie , by the British , under Gen. Drummond--Gen. Brown resumes his command--sallies out of Fort Erie against the British camp--M' Arthur's expedition into Canada.
+Assault on Fort Erie , by the British , under Gen. Drummond--Gen. Brown resumes his command--sallies out of Fort Erie against the British camp--McArthur's expedition into Canada.

-1 AND it came to pass , on the fourth day of the. next month , being the same day that the gallant Morgan , with two hundred and two score men , drove a thousand soldiers of the king from before Black Rock ,
+1 AND it came to pass , on the fourth day of the next month , being the same day that the gallant Morgan , with two hundred and two score men , drove a thousand soldiers of the king from before Black Rock ,

-2 That a chief captain of Columbia whose name was Gaines , arrived from Sackett's Harbor at Fort Erie ; and took the command thereof.
+2 That a chief captain of Columbia whose name was Gaines ,* arrived from Sackett's Harbor at Fort Erie ; and took the command thereof.

+* Gen. Gaines.

 3 And it was so , that on the following day the army of the king approached towards the fort , and encamped themselves.